fast-archer/Ellibria/README.md

-# Echo — AI Companion with Personality
+# Ellibria — AI Companion with Personality

 <img src="https://github.com/fast-archer/echoai/blob/main/docs/screenshot.png"
 width="720" alt="Echo">

-**Echo** is a locally-hosted AI agent with a distinctive personality engine, persistent memory, and support for multiple backends — designed to feel less like a tool and more like a presence.
+**Ellibria** is a locally-hosted AI agent with a distinctive personality engine, persistent memory, and support for multiple backends — designed to feel less like a tool and more like a presence.